-This article is solely for information purposes and nothing in it intended to constitute advice or a recommendation.
-You should not make any decisions based on its content.

-While considerable care has been taken to ensure this information is accurate and up-to-date, no warranty is given as to its accuracy.
-This article constitutes a financial promotion.

-Some time later the text looked like this: This article is solely for information purposes and nothing in it intended to constitute advice or a recommendation.
-You should not make any decisions based on its content.
+This article is solely for informational purposes and nothing in it is intended to constitute advice or a recommendation.

 While considerable care has been taken to ensure this information is accurate and up-to-date, no warranty is given as to its accuracy.
 This article constitutes a financial promotion.